cdd/rspec-multiprocess_runner/README.md

-This gem provides a mechanism for running a suite of RSpec tests in multiple processes on the same machine and multiple machines (all reporting back to the master), potentially allowing substantial performance improvements.
+This gem provides a mechanism for running a suite of RSpec tests in multiple processes on the same machine and multiple machines (all reporting back to the head node), potentially allowing substantial performance improvements.

 It differs from `parallel_tests` in that it uses a coordinator process on each machine to manage the workers, hand off work to them, and receive results.
-These coordinators communicate via simple TCP messages with a master coordinator to remain in sync when running on multiple machines.
+These coordinators communicate via simple TCP messages with a head node coordinator to remain in sync when running on multiple machines.
 This means it can dynamically balance the workload among the processors and machines.
 It also means it can provide consolidated results in one console.